shtaif/shtaif/README.md

 <br />

-I'm a passionate full-stack developer experienced by more then a decade of designing and delivering software.<br />I like to apply critical thinking and grasp the inner-workings behind every thing I touch.<br />
+I'm a passionate full-stack developer experienced with more than a decade of designing and delivering software.<br />I like to apply critical thinking and grasp the inner-workings behind every thing I touch.<br />

 On a personal note - I like to do weight-lift training and running, and I'm an avid a guitar player 🎸 :)